-He stiffened, and exhaled slowly, his eyes wide and frightened.
+He stiffened and exhaled slowly, his eyes wide and frightened.

 "Right," he said.
-"Still in a death-trap."
+"Still a death trap."

 "Stop talking," Charlie pleaded again.
 She knew exactly how much danger he was still in, and she could not bear to hear him speak now, if he was about to die.
 "Okay," she said.
 "Almost there."
 She crawled around behind him, where a series of ten leather and metal fasteners held the back of the costume together.
-She considered it for a moment: she needed to keep the costume still, exactly as it was, until the last moment.
-She sat down behind him, and bent her knees, positioning herself so that she could hold the costume in place with her legs as she opened it.
+She considered it for a moment.
+She needed to keep the costume still, exactly as it was, until the last moment.
+She sat down behind him and bent her knees, positioning herself so that she could hold the costume in place with her legs as she opened it.

-"I didn't know you cared."
-Carlton muttered, as though attempting to put a joke together but too tired and too scared to finish it.
+"I didn't know you cared," Carlton muttered as though attempting to put a joke together but too tired and too scared to finish it.
 Charlie didn't answer.

 One by one, she worked the fasteners free.
 The leather was stiff, the metal tightly fitted, and each one fought back as she worked, clinging together.
-When she was halfway up the back of the costume, she felt its weight begin to shift and she gripped it tighter with her knees, holding it together.
+When she was halfway up the back of the costume, she felt its weight begin to shift.
+She gripped it tighter with her knees, holding it together.
 Finally, she undid the last one, at the nape of his neck.
 She took a deep breath.
 This was it.

 "Okay, Carlton," she said.
 "We're almost done.
-I'm going to open this, and throw it forward.
+I'm going to open this and throw it forward.
 When I do, you pull out of it as fast as you can, okay?
-One...
-Two...

-Three!"
+One ... two ... three!"

 She yanked the costume open and thrust it away with all her strength, and Carlton jerked back from it, toppling roughly into her.
 Charlie felt a sharp, quick pain on the back of her hand as she pulled free, but the costume skittered halfway across the room, leaving them clear.
-A series of snaps like fireworks sounded, and they both cried out, leaping back and banging into a heavy metal shelf.
-Together they watched as the empty costume writhed and twisted on the floor, the animatronic parts snapping violently into place.
+A series of snaps sounded, making a noise like fireworks, and they both cried out, leaping back and banging into a heavy metal shelf.
+Together they watched as the empty costume writhed and twisted across the floor, the animatronic parts snapping violently into place.
 When it came to a stop, Charlie stared, fixated.
-The thing was just a torso, just an object on the floor.
+The thing was just a torso, just an object.

-Beside her, Carlton let out a low, pained groan, then turned and vomited onto the floor beside him, heaving and retching so hard it was as if he would be turned inside out.
+Beside her, Carlton let out a low, pained groan, then turned and vomited onto the floor beside him, heaving and retching like he would be turned inside out.
 Charlie watched, unsure what to do.
-She put a hand on his shoulder, and kept it there as he finished, wiped his mouth, and sat gasping for breath.
+She put a hand on his shoulder and kept it there as he finished, wiped his mouth, and sat gasping for breath.

-"Are you okay?"
-She said, the words sounding small and ridiculous as they came out of her mouth.
+"Are you okay?" she said, the words sounding small and ridiculous.

 Carlton nodded wearily, then winced.
 "Yeah, I'm fine," he said.
-"Sorry about the floor, I guess it's your floor, kind of."
+"Sorry about the floor.
+I guess it's your floor, kind of."